AlemayehuB/lin_prad/README.md

 This command line parses myfile.txt that has a file type of flash4 and a bin length of 320 micron
 #### Output

-The tool outputs a Counts/Bin and fluence contrast plot
+The tool outputs a flux and fluence contrast plot
 <p align="center">
 <img src="examples/Flux1.png" width="500">
 </p>